vasalvit/qtdaemon/README.md

     Windows only:

     * `--update-path` whether the service should add its application directory to the windows PATH (it is appended if it doesn't exist)

+    OS X only:

+    * `--agent` makes the application an agent rather than a daemon
+    * `--user` makes an agent user local

 * `--uninstall`, `-u` Run the application as controlling terminal and attempt to uninstall the daemon/service.